getify/Functional-Light-JS/manuscript/ch3.md

 }
 ```

-Just like the `spreadArgs(..)` utility earlier, we could define a `spreadArgProps(..)` helper that takes the `key: value` pairs out of an object argument and "spreads" the values out as individual arguments.
+Just like the `spreadArgs(..)` utility earlier, we can define a `spreadArgProps(..)` helper that takes the `key: value` pairs out of an object argument and "spreads" the values out as individual arguments.

 There are some quirks to be aware of, though.
 With `spreadArgs(..)`, we were dealing with arrays, where ordering is well defined and obvious.
 However, with objects, property order is less clear and not necessarily reliable.
 Depending on how an object is created and properties set, we cannot be absolutely certain what enumeration order properties would come out.